tobyhodges/fair-research-software/episodes/09-code-documentation.md

 Installation instructions:

-NB: In the solution below the back ticks of each code block have been escaped to avoid rendering issues.
+NB: In the solution below the back ticks of each code block have been escaped to avoid rendering issues (if you are copying and pasting the text, make sure you unescape them).

 ```text
 ## Installation instructions